Donald Trump's disclosures of classified information: Academics

 Several professors of law, political science, and international relations, as well as intelligence experts, were alarmed by Trump's disclosure.

 Intelligence expert Amy Zegart of Stanford University noted that Trump revealed code word intelligence, which is the highest layer of classification, even higher than the "top secret" classification.
 Such information, if revealed, could reasonably be expected to cause "exceptionally grave damage" to the national security of the United States.
 She wrote, "so just how bad is the damage?
 On a scale of 1 to 10—and I'm just ball parking here—it's about a billion."

 Counterterrorism expert Daniel Byman of Georgetown University said that disclosures such as Trump's could jeopardize intelligence sharing relationships, which "perhaps more than any other policy instrument ... play a vital role in counterterrorism against global terrorist groups like the Islamic State and Al Qaeda."
 The effects could be "disastrous".

-Professor Jack Goldsmith and other contributors to the Lawfare Blog said that Trump's release of classified information could be a violation of the President's oath of office: "There's thus no reason why Congress couldn't consider a grotesque violation of the President's oath as a standalone basis for impeachment—a high crime and misdemeanor in and of itself.
+Professor Jack Goldsmith and other contributors to the Lawfare website said that Trump's release of classified information could be a violation of the President's oath of office: "There's thus no reason why Congress couldn't consider a grotesque violation of the President's oath as a standalone basis for impeachment—a high crime and misdemeanor in and of itself.
 This is particularly plausible in a case like this, where the oath violation involves giving sensitive information to an adversary foreign power.
 That's getting relatively close to the "treason" language in the impeachment clauses; it's pretty easy to imagine a hybrid impeachment article alleging a violation of the oath in service of a hostile foreign power.
 So legally speaking, the matter could be very grave for Trump even though there is no criminal exposure."
 While the authors argued Trump "did not violate any criminal law concerning the disclosure of classified information" because of the president's broad authority to declassify information, another legal scholar, Professor Stephen Vladeck, wrote that the president's "constitutional power over national security information" is not unfettered and that Trump's disclosure "may actually have been illegal under federal law."

 Harvard Law emeritus professor Alan Dershowitz called the incident "the most serious charge ever made against a sitting president" and said that it was "devastating", with "very serious political, diplomatic, and international implications".